metakgp/heimdall/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-All this time you might be wondering why do you need a different server to just check this.
+All this time you might be wondering why you need a different server to just check this.
 Can't we do this in any project where such a feature is required?

 Well yes.
 Provided it has a backend server.
-This cannot be done in the frontend because the Web Browser does not provide the IP information to the Javascript engine.
-So for the projects which donot need a backend, like [Chillzone](https://github.com/metakgp/chillzone) or [ERP Auto Login](https://github.com/metakgp/iitkgp-erp-auto-login), this simple API call can do the required work.
+This cannot be done in the front-end because the Web Browser does not provide the IP information to the Javascript engine.
+So for projects that do not need a backend, like [Chillzone](https://github.com/metakgp/chillzone) or [ERP Auto Login](https://github.com/metakgp/iitkgp-erp-auto-login), this simple API call can do the required work.

 ## Maintainer(s)